livinamuk/GLAnimPlayground/README.md

 # GLAnimPlayground

-Forked from my GLRagdoll demo to add a bunch of animation related shit.
+Forked from my GLRagdolDemo repo to work on a bunch of animation related shit.